Independence of $\ell$ for Frobenius conjugacy classes attached to abelian varieties: Group theoretic results

 \begin{prop} Assume $Z$ is an $R$-smooth torus.
 Then the Zariski closure $\widetilde{\calZ}$ of $Z$ inside $\calG$ is smooth and there is an (fppf) exact sequence of group schemes over $\calO_F$.

 \end{prop}

-\begin{proof}As in Proposition \ref{prop: closed immersion of BT schemes}, it suffices to prove the Proposition when $F=\brF$.
+\begin{proof}As before, it suffices to prove the proposition when $F=\brF$.
 Let $S$ be a maximal $\brF$-split torus of $G$ such that $x$ lies in $\calA(G,S,\brF)$.
 Let $T$ be the centralizer of $S$ and we let $T'$ be the corresponding maximal torus of $G'$.

 Assume there exists an fppf exact sequence where $\calT_{0}$ and $\calT'_0$ are the connected N\'eron models of $T$ and $T'$ respectively.
 Then we may argue as in \cite[Proposition 1.1.4]{KP} to obtain the desired exact sequence (\ref{eqn: exact sequence of parahorics}).